Looking for "best" IVF clinic abroad?

 The use of donor sperm in conception has been reported anecdotally for hundreds of years.
 In comparison, double donation, the use of donor eggs and donor sperm, is a relatively new treatment.

-What does Double Donation mean?
+What does double donation mean?

-Double donation should not be confused with embryo donation, when a previously created embryo is donated to a recipient.
-These embryos are usually donated by patients that have already completed their family and do not wish their surplus embryos to be discarded or donated to research.
+Double donation should not be confused with embryo donation when a previously created embryo is donated to a recipient.
+These embryos are usually donated by patients who have already completed their family and do not wish their surplus embryos to be discarded or donated to research.
 Whereas with double donation, donor eggs and donor sperm, are chosen by the recipient to create their own unique embryos for use in their treatment.

 Since 1991, UK clinics have had a legal obligation to report all treatment cycles undertaken to the Human Fertilisation and Embryology Authority (HFEA).
-This data has since been published and has shown that during the last 30 years there has been a 40 fold increase in cycles when both donor eggs and donor sperm are used.
+This data has since been published and has shown that during the last 30 years, there has been a 40-fold increase in cycles when both donor eggs and donor sperm are used.
 During the period 1991-2019, the birth of 3000 children has been recorded.

-Why is Double Donation on the increase?
+Why is double donation on the increase?

-There are a number of reasons for the increase in use of double donation.
-Firstly, couples who have had repeated failed cycles using their own gametes, may decide that it will increase their chance of pregnancy.
+There are a number of reasons for the increase in the use of double donations.
+Firstly, couples who have had repeated failed cycles using their own gametes may decide that it will increase their chance of pregnancy.
 The UK has always struggled to find donated embryos and despite attempts by a number of charities to create a ‘surplus embryo’ register, this has never got off the ground.
 Patients are generally reluctant to donate their surplus embryos to other couples, perhaps in part due to the perceived complexity of their own children having a full genetic sibling outside the family unit.

 Moreover, single women who require donor sperm, tend to start their fertility journey at a later age when the use of an egg donor, instead of their own eggs, provides a significantly higher chance of success.
 The increasing availability of donor gametes internationally has led to a wider choice and the general increased acceptance of different modes of conception has also opened the door for more individuals embarking on double donation treatment.

-How does Double Donation work?
+How does double donation work?

 The pathway to double donation involves a number of steps:

-1. Finding your egg donor:
+1. Finding your egg donor

 Finding an egg donor can be a time-consuming process.
 The demand in the UK far outstrips the supply, particularly if you require a donor from an ethnic minority group.
 This often leads to patients accepting a donor from another ethnicity or opting to travel abroad for their egg donation cycles.
-Cross border reproductive care is often a successful route but introduces its own challenges and should be carefully researched if this is your pathway of choice.
+Cross-border reproductive care is often a successful route but introduces its own challenges and should be carefully researched if this is your pathway of choice.

-There are two types of egg donor: fresh and frozen.
+There are two types of egg donors: fresh and frozen.
 Historically, fresh donors were used, which involved the synching of the donor and recipient, with a fresh transfer planned for both.
 However, more recently, the use of frozen donor eggs is more common.
-This has a number of advantages: it not only gives flexibility for the timing of embryo transfer (ET), it also ensures that there are fewer cancelled treatments since availability of embryos is confirmed prior to ET scheduling.
+This has a number of advantages: it not only gives flexibility for the timing of embryo transfer (ET), but it also ensures that there are fewer cancelled treatments since the availability of embryos is confirmed prior to ET scheduling.
 The recorded cycle success rates using frozen eggs and fresh eggs is very similar despite fewer frozen eggs being allocated per cycle.
 It should also be remembered that with frozen eggs, Intracytoplasmic Sperm Injection (ICSI) is always required, to compensate for the impact of the freezing process on the outer shell of the egg.

-Due to the challenges of finding an egg donor, recipients may need to be flexible with treatment venue.
+Due to the challenges of finding an egg donor, recipients may need to be flexible with the treatment venue.
 There are some egg banks in the UK that are closely affiliated to a particular clinic and therefore patients must register with them prior to selecting an egg donor.
 International egg donors are available for import in some cases.

 2. Selecting your sperm donor

 In comparison, the process of sperm donor selection has been established for many years.
 If a suitable donor is not available locally, it’s fairly easy to import samples from overseas and the costs are comparable.
 Once a donor has been selected, the sperm quality needs to be considered.
 Since an egg donor is being used it is not necessary to purchase ‘washed’ samples.
 The washing process, to remove the cryoprotectant, is a standard part of the thawing and preparation process in your treatment centre.
 So paying for this step is not required.
-Also, if you are using frozen donor eggs, a lower quality sample (count and motility) can be chosen.
+Also, if you are using frozen donor eggs, a lower-quality sample (count and motility) can be chosen.
 You will be having ICSI fertilisation, where only one sperm is needed per egg received.
-Higher quality samples are needed if you are not intending to have ICSI as part of your treatment.
+Higher-quality samples are needed if you are not intending to have ICSI as part of your treatment.

 3. Selecting your egg and sperm donors